 Select Publications: (58% of peer-reviewed publications as first/last author)

-- Ganapathy V, Ramachandran I, Rubenstein D, and Queimado L. Detection of in vivo DNA damage induced by very low doses of mainstream and sidestream smoke extracts using a novel assay.
+- Ganapathy V, Ramachandran I, Rubenstein DA, and Queimado L. Detection of in vivo DNA damage induced by very low doses of mainstream and sidestream smoke extracts using a novel assay.
 J Okla State Med Assoc.
 2015 Nov;108(11):500-508.
+PMID: 26817069.
 Re-printed (Tobacco Use Prevention and Cessation Issue).